Oneok Field: Features

 Oneok Field was designed by architect firm Populous of Kansas City, Missouri and constructed by Manhattan Construction Company.
-The stadium has an official capacity of 7,833, but is capable of holding up to 9,000 for special events.
-(On May 7, 2010, the stadium had a reported record attendance of 9,417 for a Bedlam Series game between the University of Oklahoma Sooners and the Oklahoma State University Cowboys.)
-(On November 15, 2025, the stadium had a record attendance for soccer of 9,180 for the 2025 USL Championship Western Conference Championship game between New Mexico United and FC Tulsa.)
+The stadium has an official capacity of 7,833, but is capable of holding over 9,000 for special events.
+On November 22, 2025, the stadium set its record attendance of 9,507, for the USL Championship Final between FC Tulsa and Pittsburgh Riverhounds SC.
 It has 23 suites and a playing field recessed about 13 feet below street level.
 With a construction cost of $39.2 million, the project also included the purchase of adjacent land for complementary development, for a total project budget of $60 million.

 The new ballpark was intended to be more directly connected to its urban surroundings than was the old stadium at the fairgrounds, and also to have many of the same kinds of luxury amenities available in a major-league ballpark, both for fans and for the players and coaches.